Just when you had gotten used to commuting again, the government announces new guidelines...

 With this in mind, investing in your home working space and making it a pleasant place to be is money well worth spending.
 Natasha Rocca Devine, award-winning Interior Design Staging Specialist at The Interiors NRD says that in her experience, she's often tasked with reviving a space to be used as a home office or study for personal admin, and having run her own successful business from home for the past 3 years, she's more than qualified to advise on the matter.

 TRENDING TODAY: 4 Ways To Practice Self-Care (That Don't Involve A Face Mask)

-Keep scrolling for her 5 office ideas and the top tips to set up your new workspace.
+Keep scrolling for her 5 home office ideas and the top tips you need to set up your new workspace.

 Clear your head and your space by getting rid of anything you don’t need or which may distract you such as laundry piles and baskets, kid’s toys, and shopping bags.
 It’s easy to get side-tracked with things that get on your nerves or remind you of household chores piling up.
 Choose an area you feel you can focus best in such as a room with a view, a large kitchen table or a spare room with a desk or an unused calm space.